AxonIQ/code-samples/multitenant-application/README.md

 While in `src/main/docker` type in terminal `docker-compose up` to start Axon Server EE.

-Be sure that you have replace content of `axoniq.license` with a valid license.
+Make sure to replace content of `axoniq.license` with a valid license.

 Start application with `mvn spring-boot:run` or manually via favorite IDE.